fmauquie/react-native-dp3t-sdk/README.md

 ## Necessary manual iOS setup

-Minimum iOS version is 10 for DP3T iOS SDK, so you need to change the verison to (at least) 10.0 in your iOS Podfile.
+Minimum iOS version is 11 for DP3T iOS SDK, so you need to change the verison to (at least) 11.0 in your iOS Podfile.

 You have to add the [react-native-swift](https://github.com/rhdeck/react-native-swift) package and run `react-native swiftify` and run `pod install` again, because this native module (and the DP3T iOS SDK) use Swift.

 [Add bluetooth capabilities](https://github.com/DP-3T/dp3t-sdk-ios#start--stop-tracing) to your Info.plist file.

+You have to add `pod 'DP3TSDK', :git => "https://github.com/fmauquie/dp3t-sdk-ios.git", :branch => 'develop'` in your Podfile until [Pull Request #49](https://github.com/DP-3T/dp3t-sdk-ios/pull/49) is merged.

 This implementation does not yet support requesting the permissions to use Bluetooth in iOS.